 Ever known someone who, after a few drinks, morphs in a Hulk-like fashion into a belligerent jerk with a mouth like a sailor?
-A new study suggests you might be able to spot them before their cocktail-induced conversion.
+Studies suggest you might be able to spot them before their cocktail-induced conversion.

 According to research published in the Journal of Experimental Social Psychology, post-drink aggressive types are often the pre-drink spontaneous, live-in-the-moment types.
 The study surveyed and observed 495 subjects with an average age of 23 years.
 Half of the participants received alcohol mixed with orange juice at a 1:5 ratio; the other half were given a drink with a miniscule amount of alcohol.